ibadetazemi/SQL-Project/QA.md

 Queries:

---Check for missing data in the sales_report table--
+--Checking for missing data in the sales_report table--

 SELECT *
 FROM sales_report
 WHERE quantity IS NULL;

---Check for duplicate data in the products table-- SELECT productsid, COUNT(*)
+--Checking for duplicate data in the products table--

+SELECT productsid, COUNT(*)
 FROM products
 GROUP BY productsid